 14) Does my child care provider have to be licensed?

 No. Certain home child care providers are not required to have a license.
 A provider without a license must be at least 18 years old and may care for three (3) children including the provider’s own children or may care for all of the children from a single household.

 15) Will the State pay relatives to take care of my child?

 Yes.
-Relatives can be paid to provide child care even if they live in the home with the child.
-Parents and stepparents cannot be paid as child care providers.
+Relatives can be paid to provide child care even if they live in the home with the child however, siblings of the child in care cannot be paid if they reside in the same home as the child.
+Parents and stepparents also cannot be paid as child care providers regardless of where they reside.
 TANF clients can be paid child care providers; however, earnings must be reported to their IDHS caseworkers.
 Exception: the State will not pay any relatives included in the child’s TANF grant to care for the child.

 16) Does the State do any kind of background check on child care providers?